-The background section of the SEPA environmental checklist is important.
-It helps applicants, agencies and reviewers fully understand all aspects of a proposal, including related activities.
-Lead agencies check and update the accuracy on all checklists for threshold determination.
+The background section of the SEPA environmental checklist helps applicants, agencies, and reviewers fully understand all aspects of a proposal, including related activities.
+Lead agencies use this information to check and update the accuracy on all checklists for threshold determination.

 - Project design stage

 - Information about known or anticipated environmental impacts

 5. Agency requesting checklist: List the lead SEPA agency (see WAC 197-11-924).
 When unknown, list all the agencies reviewing the application.
 See state SEPA rules (WACs 197-11-926 through 944) to see if proposal is a public project.

 6. Proposed timing or schedule (including phasing, if applicable): Include proposed construction dates, operating periods, and timing of any closures, and demolition or reclamation activities.
 Closely related proposals or parts related must be evaluated using a single checklist.
 Agencies doing phased SEPA reviews must include a detailed analysis (WAC 197-11-060(5)).

 7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain: Define the total proposal by identifying:

 - Known expansions